 Chiang Mai is the largest and most culturally significant city in northern Thailand.
 It is located among some of the highest mountains in the country and is the the main base of activities for most travelers who come up north.
 Chiang Mai is full of culture, friendly people, beautiful landscapes, and amazing ruins.
 It’s become something of the new “it” spot for expats and a lot of people foreigners now live here.
 I love Chiang Mai.
 In a country known for its food, Chiang Mai is in a league of its own.

-- Hostel Prices: Dorm rooms can be as little as $3-4, and guesthouses start at around $4 per night.
-For a nicer room with air-con, expect to pay about $13 USD per night.
+Hostel prices – Dorm rooms can be as little as $3-4 USD, and guesthouses start at around $5 USD per night.
+For a nicer room with air-condition, expect to pay about $13 USD per night.
 Most of the hostels and cheap guesthouses are located within the old city.

-- Budget Hotel Prices: Budget hotels start at $17 per night and go upward from there for a room with hot water, a comfy bed, and air conditioning.
+Budget hotel prices – Budget hotels start at $20 USD per night, and go upward from there for a room with hot water, a comfy bed, and air conditioning.

-- Average Cost of Food: Chiang Mai has some of the best street food in Thailand and dishes cost $.75-1.50 USD.
-Most restaurant meals cost around $5 for a main dish and a drink.
-Western food begins at that price.
+Average cost of food – Chiang Mai has some of the best street food in Thailand, and dishes cost $0.75-1.50 USD.
+Most restaurant meals cost around $5 USD for a main dish and a drink.
+Western food begins at that price as well.

-- Transportation Costs: The most common way to get around Chang Mai is by songthaew (covered shared taxis).
-The regular fare should be around $.60 USD for trips around town.
+Transportation costs – The most common way to get around Chang Mai is by songthaew (covered shared taxis).
+The regular fare should be around $0.60 USD for trips around town.

 Money Saving Tips

-- Eat from the Street Stalls - The cheapest way to eat is at street-side noodle shops, where a bowl of Pad Thai costs just $.75 USD.
+Eat from the street stalls – The cheapest way to eat is at street-side noodle shops, where a bowl of Pad Thai costs just $0.75 USD.
 A decent curry in a proper, though humble, restaurant costs about $2 USD.

-- Chat with Monks – Monk Chats are a chance for visitors to learn about the country’s religion and culture and monks a chance to practice English.
+Chat with monks – Monk chats are a chance for visitors to learn about the country’s religion and culture and for monks a chance to practice English.
 It’s a popular cultural activity It occurs Monday, Wednesday, and Friday at Wat Dok Suthep in the city.

-- Go Whitewater Rafting – It’s possible to go whitewater rafting on the Maeteng River.
-Rapids range from levels two to four, and are at their most intense during the rainy season, August to October.
+Go whitewater rafting – It’s possible to go whitewater rafting on the Maeteng River.
+Rapids range from levels two to four, and are at their most intense during the rainy season, August-October.